Pranavipulluri/Pranavipulluri/README.md

 ### Heyy there!
 Pranavi here 👋

-🌱 I'm currently trying to explore AI and ML...
+🌱 I'm currently exploring the world of AI and ML...
 🧠 Always learning new things

 ⚡ **Fun fact:** I give tech and artsy vibes — a rare dual-core personality.